 Method #4: Use an Intensity Technique

-Supersets/Trisets/Circuit Training - These three belong in one category.
+Supersets/Trisets/Circuit Training – These three belong in one category.
 The basic idea here is to perform exercises one after the other with little to no rest in between each set.
-Supersets involve performing 2 bodyweight exercises back to back.
+Supersets involve performing 2 exercises back to back.
 Trisets refer to performing 3 exercises back to back.
-And Circuit Training involves performing 4 or more bodyweight movements back to back.
+And Circuit Training involves performing 4 or more movements back to back.

 Interval Training – Interval training has a lot of definitions.
-But with bodyweight training, it refers to performing a particular movement for X amount of time, followed by a period of rest.
+But with strength training, it refers to performing a particular movement for X amount of time, followed by a period of rest.
 For example, perform as many pushups in 30 seconds, followed by a 60 second break.